jaysqvl/jaysqvl/README.md

 Currently exploring the depths of AI/ML alongside Web Development!

-My most comfortable languages are Java and Python but I love broadening my knowledge.
+My most comfortable languages are Python, Java, and C++/C but I love broadening my knowledge.
 Always willing to learn new skills!

 ---